howerj/bit-serial/readme.md

 * 'Z' is set whenever the accumulator is zero.
 * 'Ng' is set whenever the accumulator has its highest bit set, indicating that the accumulator is negative.
-* 'PAR' is the parity of the accumulator, the parity flag can be compiled at synthesis time to even or odd parity.
-* 'ROT', if set, means the 'LSHIFT' and 'RSHIFT' instructions will perform rotations instead of left/right shifts.
 * 'R', Reset flag, this resets the CPU immediately, only the HLT flag takes precedence.
-* 'IND', The indirect flag, which enables indirection on those instructions which can be indirected.
 * 'HLT', The halt flag takes priority over everything else, sending the CPU into a halt state.